 Japan is considered to be a relatively expensive country, but you can save a lot of money and make your Japan travel cheaper by following our tips.

 When To Visit Japan

-High season for visiting Japan is April, May and August (cherry blossom and autumn foliage).
-Shoulder season is June, July and September – December, while low season is January – March (cold and lots of snow).
+The high season for visiting Japan is during April, May, and August (cherry blossom and autumn foliage).
+The shoulder season is June, July, and September – December, while the low season is January – March (cold and lots of snow).
 We visited in July/August and had nice warm weather, but a little rain in between.

 Our Journey Through Japan

 We spent six weeks in Japan and visited these places: 1.
 Tokyo – 2.
 Nikko – 3.
 Matsumoto – 4.
 Japanese Alps – 5.
 Kanazawa – 6.
 Takayama – 7.
 Shirakawa-go 8.
 Kyoto – 9.
 Hiroshima – 10.
 Miyajima Island – 11.
 Nara